michalkozminski93/asCAD/README.md

 Possible use cases: welding, gripping or laser cutting using Kawasaki industrial robot.
 GUI created in wxPython, the cross-platform GUI toolkit for the Python language.
 Application (executable) available within archieve asCAD app.rar

+Possible improvements:
+- supporting 3D trajectories
+- direct communication with Kawasaki controller (currently the AS code is generated within application and can be saved to a file which needs to be copied to a controller)